microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 # Transformers Model Optimization Tool Overview

-This tool could optimize the ONNX graph of a Transformers model, and generate an optimized model to run faster with OnnxRuntime.

-Onnx Runtime can apply most optimizations on Bert models exported from PyTorch automatically.
-However, ONNX Runtime has its limitations.
+ONNX Runtime automatically applies most optimizations while loading a transformer model (like BERT and GPT-2).
+Some of the latest optimizations that have not yet been integrated into ONNX Runtime are available in this tool that tunes models for the best performance.

 This tool can help in the following senarios:
 * Model is exported by tf2onnx or keras2onnx, and ONNX Runtime does not have graph optimization for them right now.
 * Convert model to use float16 to boost performance using mixed precision on GPUs with Tensor Cores (like V100 or T4).
-* Model has inputs with dynamic axis, which makes it harder to get shape inference and blocks some optimizations to be applied in ONNX Runtime.
+* Model has inputs with dynamic axis, which blocks some optimizations to be applied in ONNX Runtime since it harder to get shape inference.
 * Disable or enable some fusions to see its impact on performance or accuracy.

 ## Installation
+First you need install onnxruntime or onnxruntime-gpu package for CPU or GPU inference.
+To use onnxruntime-gpu, it is required to install CUDA and cuDNN and add their bin directories to PATH environment variable.

-First you need install onnxruntime or onnxruntime-gpu package.
-Then, this tool can be installed using pip as follows:
+This tool can be installed using pip as follows:
 ```console
 pip install onnxruntime-tools
 ```